mart505/MASC/README.md

 ## Running

-Place all files in the same directory and run MASC_main.
+Place all files in the same directory and open MASC_main.
+Run the import lines and then the desired code fragment, e.g. run the first block in the main section for a single run using the hyperparameter setting in config.py, alternatively, run the LDC or classifier hyperopt block to perform hyperparamater optimisation using the bayesian parameter space in config.py.

 ## Related work